Liongrass/bepsi/README.md

 # Bepsi-pi

-Code that lives in the bepsi vending machine that does two things:
+Code that lives in the bepsi vending machine that does one thing:

-- Listens to MATIC/DAI/USDC/USDT payments to `PAYMENT_ADDRESS`, on payment dispenses bepsi
+- Accept sats, dispense cans

-- Listens to discord emoji reaction, on reaction dispenses bubbly
+To run:

 ```bash
 yarn